zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_crypto_integration_guide.rst

 PSA interfaces
 ==============
 The TF-M Crypto service exposes the PSA interfaces detailed in the header ``psa_crypto.h``.
-There are two additional header files, named ``psa_crypto_extra.h`` and ``psa_crypto_platform.h``, which are meant to be included only by the ``psa_crypto.h`` header itself, that specify, respectively, extensions to the API that are vendor specific, and provide definitions and types which are platform specific.
+This header, in turn, includes several other headers which are not meant to be included directly by user applications.
 For a detailed description of the PSA API interface, please refer to the comments in the ``psa_crypto.h`` header itself.

 Service source files
 ====================
-- ``crypto_cipher.c`` : This file implements functionalities related to the ciphering module
+- ``crypto_cipher.c`` : This module handles requests for symmetric cipher operations
+- ``crypto_hash.c`` : This module handles requests for hashing operations
+- ``crypto_mac.c`` : This module handles requests for MAC operations
+- ``crypto_aead.c`` : This module handles requests for AEAD operations
+- ``crypto_generator.c`` : This module handles requests for generator related operations
-- ``crypto_hash.c`` : This file implements functionalities related to
+- ``crypto_key.c`` : This module handles requests for key related operations
-  the hashing module
+- ``crypto_asymmetric.c`` : This module handles requests for asymmetric
+  cryptographic operations
-- ``crypto_init.c`` : This file provides basic functions to initialise the secure service during TF-M boot;
+- ``crypto_init.c`` : This module provides basic functions to initialise the secure service during TF-M boot.
+When the service is built for IPC mode compatibility, this layer handles as well the connection requests and the proper dispatching of requests to the corresponding functions, and it holds the internal buffer used to allocate temporarily the IOVECs needed.
+The size of this buffer is controlled by the ``TFM_CRYPTO_IOVEC_BUFFER_SIZE`` define.
-- ``crypto_key.c`` : This file implements functionalities related to
-  the key management module.
-The ``TFM_CRYPTO_KEY_STORAGE_NUM`` determines how many key stores are available, while the ``TFM_CRYPTO_MAX_KEY_LENGTH`` defines the maximum allowed key length in bytes supported in a key storage.
-These two items can be modfied at the build configuration step by defining the following variables, ``-DCRYPTO_KEY_STORAGE_NUM=<value>`` and the ``-DCRYPTO_KEY_MAX_KEY_LENGTH=<value>``
+  This module also provides a static buffer which is used by the Mbed Crypto library for its own allocations.
+The size of this buffer is controlled by the ``TFM_CRYPTO_ENGINE_BUF_SIZE`` define
-- ``crypto_alloc.c`` : This file implements extensions to the PSA interface which are specifically required by the TF-M Crypto service, in particular related to the allocation and deallocation of crypto operation contexts in the secure world.
-The ``TFM_CRYPTO_CONC_OPER_NUM``, defined in this file, determines how many concurrent contexts are supported (8 for the current implementation).
-For multipart cipher/hash/MAC operations, a context is associated to the handle provided during the setup phase, and is explicitly cleared only following a successful termination or an abort
+- ``crypto_alloc.c`` : This module is required for the allocation and release of crypto operation contexts in the SPE.
+The ``TFM_CRYPTO_CONC_OPER_NUM``, defined in this file, determines how many concurrent contexts are supported for multipart operations (8 for the current implementation).
+For multipart cipher/hash/MAC/generator operations, a context is associated to the handle provided during the setup phase, and is explicitly cleared only following a termination or an abort
-- ``crypto_engine.c`` : This file implements the layer which the other modules use to interact with the cryptography primitives available (in SW or HW).
-The ``TFM_CRYPTO_ENGINE_BUF_SIZE`` determines the size in bytes of the static scratch buffer used by this layer for its internal allocations.
-This item can be modified at the build configuration step by defining ``-DCRYPTO_ENGINE_BUF_SIZE=<value>``.
-The current implementation provides only SW primitives based on Mbed TLS functions
-- ``crypto_mac.c`` : This file implements functionalities related to the MAC (Message Authentication Code) module
-- ``crypto_aead.c`` : This file implements functionalities related to the AEAD (Authenticated Encryption with Associated Data) module.
+ - ``tfm_crypto_secure_api.c`` : This module implements the PSA Crypto API client interface exposed to the Secure Processing Environment
+ - ``tfm_crypto_api.c`` :  This module is contained in ``interface\src`` and
+  implements the PSA Crypto API client interface exposed to the  Non-Secure Processing Environment.

 ********************************
 Crypto service integration guide
 ********************************
-n this section, a brief description of the required flow of operation for the functionalities exported by the PSA Crypto interface is given, with particular focus on the TF-M Crypto service specific operations.
+In this section, a brief description of the required flow of operation for the functionalities exported by the PSA Crypto interface is given, with particular focus on the TF-M Crypto service specific operations.
 For the details of the generic PSA Crypto interface operations, please refer directly to the header ``psa_crypto.h``.

-Most of the PSA Crypto APIs require an operation context to be allocated by the application and then to be passed as a pointer during the following API calls.
-These operation contexts are of four main types describes below:
+Most of the PSA Crypto multipart APIs require an operation context to be allocated by the application and then to be passed as a pointer during the following API calls.
+These operation contexts are of four main types described
+below:

-- ``psa_key_policy_t`` - Operation context to be used when setting key policies
+- ``psa_crypto_generator_t`` - Operation context for generator operations
 - ``psa_hash_operation_t`` - Operation context for multipart hash operations
 - ``psa_mac_operation_t`` - Operation context for multipart MAC operations
 - ``psa_cipher_operation_t`` - Operation context for multipart cipher operations